SyedMSawaid/cinema-calc/README.md

 - Implement all the CRUD functionality on the back-end.
 - Implement all the CRUD functionality on the front-end and connect it to the backend.
 - Add precise calculations to the backend, and the later on to the front-end.
-- Style front-end and make it easy on eye.
+- Style front-end and make it easy on the eye.
 - Clean up the code and remove any duplication.
 - Write documentation on how to use this project.

 ## 06. Use the readme as a notepad to make us understand your thinking

 I started with a basic understanding of the what the project was about.
-For that, I created an account on the CinemaCalc application and see what I will be working on.
+For that, I created an account on the [CinemaCalc](http://cinemacalc.com) application and see what I will be working on.

 Then I first started with creating the basic architecture on the backend.
 Add functionality to it and ran a proof of concept.
 Once it was working, I moved to the front-end.
-Since I already had a rough sketch of what I was building, I created a proof of concept on the front-end.
-Setup the HTTP Client and made calls to the backend server to make sure everything works fine.
+Since I already had a rough sketch of what I was building, I created a proof of concept on the front-end, setup the HTTP Client and made calls to the backend server to make sure everything works fine.

 Once it was working, I added optimistic updates and polished the UI and added precise calculations to the front-end.

-Once all the tasks were completed, I cleaned up the code and made sure it follows all the common coding conventions.
+Once all the tasks were completed, I cleaned up the code and made sure it follows all the recommended coding conventions.

 I used my notebook to keep track of what I want to implement on top of the basic functionality.
 Here are a couple of pictures of my notes.